-Syringe-feeding requires little effort from a pup (apart from swallowing) so it is the best option for very young puppies or for individuals who are very weak or ill.
-Pick a small syringe to feed very young pups and then transfer to a bigger one.
+Syringe-feeding requires little effort from a pup (apart from swallowing) so it is the best option for newborn puppies or for dogs who are very weak or ill.
+Pick a small syringe to feed very young pups and then transfer to a bigger one as they grow.
 Gently insert the syringe just a little way into your pup’s mouth and then press in the plunger to deliver the milk.

 To feed a pup with a syringe, you need to be firm and gentle.
 You need to hold them securely and slowly press the plunger so your pup can swallow the milk without choking.
 Try to avoid any milk running out of their mouth so you can keep a check on exactly how much they have ingested.
 Feeding may have to be carried out very frequently.

 For slightly older pups, a feeding bottle is the best option.
 The bottles are available in several styles and sizes so finding something that suits both you and your pupper should be easy.
 But not any ol' bottle will do; you will also need a teat that will fit inside your pup’s mouth.
 The teat should be flexible and soft so the pups can be comfortable while they eat.